yona-lang/homepage/docs/syntax.md

 See the section about [module loader](features/module-loader.md) for more details regarding loading modules.

 ## **`raise`, `try`/`catch` expressions**: raising and catching exceptions
-Yatta is not a pure language, therefore it allows raising exceptions.
-Exceptions in Yatta are represented as a tuple of a symbol and a message.
+Yona is not a pure language, therefore it allows raising exceptions.
+Exceptions in Yona are represented as a tuple of a symbol and a message.
 Message can be empty, if not provided as an argument to the keyword/function `raise`.

-Exceptions in Yatta consist of three components.
+Exceptions in Yona consist of three components.
 First component, is the type of the exception, represented as a symbol.
 The second component is a string description of the exception - an error message.
 Last component is the stacktrace which is appended by the runtime automatically.

 Raising an exception can be accomplished by the `raise` expression: